GKarreskog/gkarreskog.github.io/index.md

 _with [Drew Fudenberg](http://economics.mit.edu/faculty/drewf) ([PDF](files/Fudenberg & Karreskog - 2020.pdf), [Online Appendix](files/Online appendix - Fudenberg & Karreskog - 2020.pdf))_

 **Abstract:**
-We propose a simple learning model to predict cooperation rates across treatments in the experimental play of the indefinitely repeated prisoner's dilemma.
-Although the model has only 4 parameters, it performs almost as well as more complicated models and machine learning algorithms.
-We find that learning has the most effect on choices in the initial round of each supergame, and that whether cooperation rises or falls in the course of a session depends on the way the initial choices in a supergame determine play in subsequent rounds.
-Our results also explain past findings on the impact of the risk dominance considerations.
+We predict cooperation rates across treatments in the experimental play of the indefinitely repeated prisoner's dilemma using simulations of a simple learning model.
+We suppose that learning and the game parameters only influence play in the initial round of each supergame.
+Using data from 17 papers, we find that our model predicts out-of-sample cooperation at least as well as more complicated models with more parameters  and machine learning algorithms.
+Our results let us predict how cooperation rates change with longer experimental sessions, and explain and sharpen  past findings on the role of strategic uncertainty.

 <div class="distance"></div>